First Baptist Church of Greater Cleveland: Music and Fine Arts

 The Neo-Gothic design of the Sanctuary has been utilized by many local performing arts organizations such as Apollo's Fire, a baroque orchestral ensemble under the direction of Jeanette Sorrel, the Cleveland Chamber Choir, the Suburban Symphony, the Heights Chamber Orchestra, and the Cleveland Opera.

 In addition to the acoustically enhanced Sanctuary, the Spahr Center, named after the late Charles Spahr, former CEO of Sohio, has been the home of the Happy Ending Lyric Players (HELP) a community theater ensemble founded by church members in 1976.
 The Arts programs have been under the stewardship of G. Michael Skerritt since 1990.
 Annual selections of Broadway musicals, opera, operetta, drama, comedy, and dance are performed as part of the worship and fine art calendar.
 Many of these events have been accompanied by visual art exhibits by local artists.

-In 2018 First Baptist established The Heights Arts Initiative (THAI), a non-profit organization within the church to provide artistic outreach to the surrounding communities.